GlacioHack/xdem/docs/source/intro.rst

 Introduction: why is it complex to assess DEM accuracy and precision?
 =====================================================================

-Digital Elevation Models are a numerical representations of elevation, essentially maps of topography.
+Digital Elevation Models are numerical representations of elevation.
 They are generated from different instruments (e.g., radiometer, radar, lidar), acquired in different conditions (e.g., ground, airborne, satellite), and using different post-processing techniques (e.g., stereophotogrammetry, interferometry).

 While some complexities are specific to certain instruments and methods, all DEMs generally have:
     - an **arbitrary Ground Sampling Distance (GSD)** that does not necessarily represent their underlying spatial resolution,
     - an **georeferenced positioning subject to shifts, tilts or other deformations** due to inherent instrument errors, noise, or associated post-processing schemes,
     - a **large number of outliers** that can originate from various sources (e.g., photogrammetric blunders, clouds).

-These factors lead to difficulties in assessing the accuracy and precision of DEMs, which is necessary for further analysis.
+These factors lead to difficulties in assessing the accuracy and precision of DEMs, necessary to perform further analysis.

 Accuracy and precision
 **********************